Grover's Algorithm for Question Answering: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper we introduced two main developments in the application of quantum computation to natural language processing.
 The first one is a tensor-contraction scheme on quantum circuits.
 Taking quantum states as the representations of all input words, contractions are then identified with the expectation value of an appropriate permutation operator.
 Doing this, are we not only able to reproduce previous analytical results, but we also allow for complex values and create quantum circuits that are equipped to deal with the syntactic ambiguities in Ref. \cite{correia2020density}.
 With this setup, each reading of an ambiguous phrase corresponds to a particular circuit, and different readings are interchangeable upon the application of a number of swap gates.
 Controlling on these swap gates, we can obtain a true quantum superposition of the multiple readings.
 This covers the problem of how to deal with multiple readings in real time, without the need to assume any contextualization.
 While this addresses the question of syntactic ambiguities by making use of the quantum superposition principle, ambiguities at the word level can be immediately accommodated for by using density matrices \cite{piedeleu2015open,DBLP:journals/amai/SadrzadehKB18,bankova2019graded,meyer2020modelling}, instead of the pure states we use here for simplicity.
 A generalization to other sentence-level ambiguities constitutes further work, in the expectation that the use of different controls allows for different readings simultaneously in the output state.
+Note that, in terms of a concrete implementation, the permutation between two qubits used to generate an equal superposition of readings from an ambiguous input takes the form of a Fredkin gate, or a CSWAP gate, which might add considerable circuit complexity, but this is expected to be compensated by the fact that the number of two-qubit operations only scales linearly with an increasing number of readings, since for these types of ambiguities all permutations can be generated via sets of SWAP operations.
+We leave a more robust exploration of these technical constraints to future work.